sthewissen/Plugin.Maui.Crosswind/README.md

 ---

 ## Transforms
 The transform classes provide several useful transformation styles for scaling, rotating, and translating objects in a MAUI application.
 These transformations can be applied to UI elements to modify their appearance and positioning.
-These classes all target `VisualElement`.

 ### Rotation classes
 Rotation transformations allow you to rotate an element by a specified angle.
-These styles apply rotational transformations to your `VisualElement` objects.
+These styles apply rotational transformations to your objects.

 | Class | Effect |
 |---|---|